alanarnholt/PASWR2E-Book/_includes/author.md

   <div class="row">
     <div class="span10 offset1">
       <p>Ana F. Militino has a degree in Mathematics from the University of
-      Zaragoza (Spain) and a Ph.D. in Statistics from the University of Extremadura (Spain).
-She was a visiting professor at Oxford University in 1994 and at Simon Fraser University (Canada) in 1997 and 1998.
+      Zaragoza, Spain, and a Ph.D. in Statistics from the University of Extremadura, Spain.
+She has been a visiting professor at Oxford University (1994) and at Simon
+      Fraser University, Canada (1997 and 1998).
 She is a full professor of Statistics at the Public University of Navarre, Spain.
 She teaches statistics in undergraduate and graduate programs.
 In 2010, she received the John Griffiths teaching award from the International Association of Mathematical